Exus Blog Article

 ● Asking – Online customer surveys (the more anonymous, the better) are cost-effective and invaluable sources of information that will give you direct access to customer thoughts and feelings regarding your service.

-● AI – AI is proving to be one of the major disruptors in modern debt collection and can be comfortably utilised in a manner that is resolutely customer-centric.
+● AI – AI is proving to be one of the major disruptors in modern debt collection and can be comfortably utilized in a manner that is resolutely customer-centric.
 Metro Bank, the UK-based online firm, have used an AI technology called “Computer Vision” to improve their chatbots.
 This tech is able to scan faces and accurately assess customer mood.
 The AI can then use this information to switch the script as customers become irritated.

 ● Communication – The first place to instigate real, workable change regarding customer communication should always be the call centre.
 Research conducted by Nesta has found that 91% of consumers have had to contact a company more than once to resolve the same issue, and 90% have been kept waiting on hold for too long.
 This is simply unacceptable.
-Repurposing traditional call centres in favour of 24/7 online messaging solutions will make your customers feel more at ease because they are often intimidated by call centres, particularly when discussing something as sensitive as debt.
+Repurposing traditional call centres in favor of 24/7 online messaging solutions will make your customers feel more at ease because they are often intimidated by call centres, particularly when discussing something as sensitive as debt.

-Leading academic of economic psychology, Professor Alan Lewis from the University of Bath in the UK, believes that a customer-centric debt collection approach will increase the percentage of debt being repaid, enhance a bank’s brand image, improve its customer retention and minimise lost revenues.
+Leading academic of economic psychology, Professor Alan Lewis from the University of Bath in the UK, believes that a customer-centric debt collection approach will increase the percentage of debt being repaid, enhance a bank’s brand image, improve its customer retention and minimize lost revenues.
 Professor Lewis feels that nurturing a customer-centric approach begins with teaching lenders how to collaborate with their debtors, rather than chastising them.
 He elaborates: “Agents that have the higher success rates are those who take a collaborative approach and there is never any sign of them chastising customers even in the mildest way.”

 This collaborative approach can be something as simple as asking a question instead of making a demand when phoning about a missed payment.
 It's not about mollycoddling your delinquent debtors, it's about treating them as human beings and giving them the right opportunities to repay without intimidating them.